 How to care for a Calathea Ornata

-The Calathea Ornata is a beautiful plant with colored stripes on its leaves.
-It's beautiful, but it can be a fuzzy plant and difficult to care for at times.
+The Calathea Ornata (also called the Calathea Pinstripe or Pinstripe plant) is a beautiful plant with pink stripes on its large green leaves.
+It's beautiful, but it can be a fussy plant and difficult to care for at times.
 I've heard from a lot of people over the past few months how they've struggled to keep this plant healthy.
 This was enough for me to consider writing a guide about taking care of these beautiful plants.

-In this guide, I'm discussing water needs, preferred soil, light requirements, humidity, and common pests.
+In this guide, we'll go over watering needs, preferred soil, light requirements, humidity, common pests, and early signs your plant is struggling.
 If this plant has been difficult for you in the past, this is the guide for you.
 After I've explained how I took care of my own Calathea, the one in the picture at the top, you'll have all the tools you need to take care of your own.

 All Calatheas, not just the Ornata, are humidity lovers.
-So this is a great plant to have if you're generally a person who overwaters other plants.
+So this is a great plant to have if you're generally a person who over waters other plants.
 The Calathea Ornata can take this amount of water.
-But, there is a catch.
-When you're watering this plant, you should make sure to get rid of any of the excess water.
+But there is a catch.
+When you're watering this plant, you should make sure to get rid the excess water.
 You can do this in two ways:

 - If you have a closed off pot, tilt the plant sideways and let any excess water escape.